shaman-kai/python-assignment/README.md

 Intended usage of main and helper functions:

-    • The helper functions only work on re.Match variables,but can be used independently.
+    • The helper functions only work on re.Match variables, but can be used independently.
     • To use main functions, helper functions need to be imported, so it is recommended to import this module as a whole.